IgniteUI/igniteui-docfx/en/components/charts/features/chart-performance.md

 ## Performance in Data Chart

-In addition to the general performance guidelines, the $PlatformShort$ [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control has the following unique features that affect performance.
+In addition to the general performance guidelines, the Angular [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control has the following unique features that affect performance.

 ### Axes Collection